-On April 25, 2017, Energize Connecticut, in partnership with Eversource and AVANGRID, Inc. subsidiaries United Illuminating, Southern Connecticut Gas and Connecticut Natural Gas, announced the selection of five winners for the seventh annual Energize Connecticut Zero Energy Challenge (ZEC).
-This year's statewide design and build competition for single and multi-family homes, featured 17 homes from across the state built between June 1, 2016 and January 31, 2017.
+On June 13, 2019, Eversource and AVANGRID, Inc. subsidiaries United Illuminating, Southern Connecticut Gas and Connecticut Natural Gas, announced the selection of three winners for the ninth annual Energize Connecticut Zero Energy Challenge (ZEC).
+The challenge featured nine homes from across the state built in 2018.

 Zero Energy Challenges

 - Building a Net Zero Energy Home

 - Find a Distributor

 Overall Winner and Lowest HERS Index and Lowest HERS Index before Renewables, Best Overall Envelope (Tied) Winner